Smelling Salt Side Effects, Safety & How to Use Smelling Salts

 Understanding proper use is critical to avoiding negative effects.

-The side effects of smelling salts are usually related to irritation caused by ammonia inhalation.
+The smelling salt side effects are usually related to irritation caused by ammonia inhalation.

 Possible side effects include: